thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 * GPIO #3 - Neopixel Data
 * GPIO #4 - Potentiometer (optional)

+I added a quick disconnect to Pin 4 so when I wanted to connect to the PC, I could remove the potentiometer without soldering.

 **Assembly**

 If you have access to a 3d printer, an enclosure stl is provided.
 Thread the cables through the enclosure sides before soldering.